Why Breast Revision Surgery is More Challenging–

 As you can see from these many considerations, breast implant revision surgery is not a standard or routine procedure.
 Everyone’s breast revision surgery is different and must be tailored on an individual case by case basis to safely and effectively meet the patient’s goals and desires.
 For this reason, breast revision surgery should ONLY be performed by a board-certified plastic surgeon like Birmingham, Mi’s Dr. Ali, who is highly-trained and experienced in all types of breast surgery techniques and procedures.

 Dr. Ali will listen to each patient’s breast revision goals and desires and will develop a unique, customized surgical plan to specifically to address all of the issues and challenges of a second surgery.

 Birmingham, MI Top Breast Revision Surgeon

-Top plastic surgeon Dr. Ali has provided breast revision surgery for thousands of patients across Oakland County and the greater Detroit area, including: Birmingham, Bloomfield Hills, West Bloomfield, Troy, Southfield, and more.
+Top plastic surgeon Dr. Ali has provided breast revision surgery for hundreds of patients across Oakland County and the greater Detroit area, including: Birmingham, Bloomfield Hills, West Bloomfield, Troy, Southfield, and more.

 No matter what problems or issues you are having with your breast implants, board certified breast revision surgeon Dr. Ali will listen to your concerns and help you find the solution.